NOTICE: FRFCU will be closed on Thursday, November 28th for Thanksgiving.

 Financial Resources FCU offers protection and guidance for every aspect of your account:

-In our ongoing efforts to protect our members from Debit card fraud, we may require you to use your PIN when performing certain transactions at major retailers.
-The PIN provides an extra layer of security when using your Debit card, and allows us to better determine whether a transaction is legitimate or fraudulent.
+In our ongoing efforts to protect our members from Cash Card fraud, we may require you to use your PIN when performing certain transactions at major retailers.
+The PIN provides an extra layer of security when using your Cash Card, and allows us to better determine whether a transaction is legitimate or fraudulent.
 If you have any questions regarding these requirements please contact us at 800-933-3280.

 Think you’ve been a victim